I worked as a Software Engineer in the pyjimmy team.

 Nonetheless, it can be very difficult to estimate the impact of the modification of a parameter.

-in a Pull Request, they will see a report on the PR comments:
+Using once again the example of document.py in this section, if someone changes the value of engine_dimensions.width in a Pull Request, they will see a report on the PR comments:

 - alerting them that the document

-has been modified - with a link to a detailed report of all the modifications to the documents
+document.pyhas been modified - with a link to a detailed report of all the modifications to the documents

 Support